Machine to machine: History

 While cellular is becoming more common, many machines still use landlines (POTS, DSL, cable) to connect to the IP network.
 The cellular M2M communications industry emerged in 1995 when Siemens set up a department inside its mobile phones business unit to develop and launch a GSM data module called "M1" based on the Siemens mobile phone S6 for M2M industrial applications, enabling machines to communicate over wireless networks.
-In October 2000, the modules department formed a separate business unit inside Siemens called "Wireless Modules" which in June 2008 became a standalone company called Cinterion Wireless Modules.
-The first M1 module was used for early point of sale (POS) terminals, in vehicle telematics, remote monitoring and tracking and tracing applications.
+The first M1 module was used for early point of sale (POS) terminals, in vehicle telematics, remote monitoring and track and trace applications.
 Machine to machine technology was first embraced by early implementers such as GM and Hughes Electronics Corporation who realized the benefits and future potential of the technology.
 By 1997, machine to machine wireless technology became more prevalent and sophisticated as ruggedized modules were developed and launched for the specific needs of different vertical markets such as automotive telematics.

 21st century machine to machine data modules have newer features and capabilities such as onboard global positioning (GPS) technology, flexible land grid array surface mounting, embedded machine to machine optimized smart cards (like phone SIMs) known as MIMs or machine to machine identification modules, and embedded Java, an important enabling technology to accelerate the Internet of things (IOT).
-Another example of an early use is OnStar's system of communication.
+Another example of an early use is OnStar's vehicle tracking system.

 The hardware components of a machine to machine network are manufactured by a few key players.
 In 1998, Quake Global started designing and manufacturing machine to machine satellite and terrestrial modems.
 Initially relying heavily on the Orbcomm network for its satellite communication services, Quake Global expanded its telecommunication product offerings by engaging both satellite and terrestrial networks, which gave Quake Global an edge in offering network-neutral products.